VirgilSecurity/demo-twilio-backend-nodejs/docs/README.md

 ## Let's Get Started

-In a Twilio IP Messaging application, a Channel is where all the action happens.
+In a Twilio Programmable Chat application, a Channel is where all the action happens.
 Whether it's between two users or two hundred, a Channel is where Messages are sent, received, and archived for later viewing by offline clients.

 Let's dive into a few of the key techniques you'll need to employ while working with Channels and Messages in your application.
 Let's also apply end-to-end encryption using Virgil Security's infrastructure.